aavram93/Steam-Idle-Bot/[NodeJS] Steam Hour Idle/README.md

 !There may be Errors if you have the Normal NodeJs Version installed.

-!This does not Work with the Mobile Authenticator
+!This does not Work with the Mobile Authenticator & 2 Step-Auth.

 ![Preview](http://i.imgur.com/VK73L6b.png)